Konecny leads Flyers past Kings 4-1

 The Flyers went ahead 3-0 with a pair of second-period tallies.

-Konecny notched his second of the game and 17th of the season early in the period when he fired a hard wrist shot from the front of the crease past Jack Campbell’s glove side.
-Van Riemsdyk put a perfect pass on Konecny’s stick from behind the net.

-Farabee recorded his fifth of the season, getting some good fortune when Matt Niskanen’s slap shot from the point deflected off his skate and past Campbell for a power-play goal with 7:52 left in the period.
+In addition to Konecny’s goal, Farabee recorded his fifth of the season, getting some good fortune when Matt Niskanen’s slap shot from the point deflected off his skate and past Campbell for a power-play goal with 7:52 left in the period.

 Philadelphia also had a goal disallowed in the period when officials ruled that van Riemsdyk interfered with Campbell before Sean Couturier’s shot crossed the goal line.
 The officials’ call was upheld after a coach’s challenge.

 The teams traded goals in the third period, with van Riemsdyk scoring on a deflection with 11:41 remaining.
+It was van Riemsdyk’s first goal in 13 games and second three-point game of the season.

 Three minutes earlier, Brown put the Kings on the board by going high over Elliott’s blocker side after beating Niskanen down the wing.
 Brown, who has spent his entire career with the Kings, now has scored against every team in the NHL.

-Konecny put the Flyers on the board 3:48 into the contest when he finished a 2-on-1 with a one-timer from the slot after being set up nicely by van Riemsdyk.

 The Kings dropped to 0-19-1 when trailing after the first period, remaining the only team in the NHL not to have come back from a first-period deficit.